jhsware/component-registry/README.md

                  |- NewsProto
     SocialProto -|

 Object Prototypes can implement interfaces.
-This determines what capabilities they support.
-This is used for looking up Adapters among other things.
+This declares what capabilities they are supposed to support.
+Interfaces are used for looking up Adapters among other things.
+An Object Prototype will inherit all interfaces from it's inherited Object Prototypes.

-NOTE: A prototype object that extends other prototype objects won't pass an instaceof check.
+NOTE: A prototype object that extends other prototype objects won't pass an instaceof check on the inherited prototype.
+Provided the above inheritance graph we get:

+    var obj = new NewsProto();
+    obj instanceof NewsProto == true;
+    obj instanceof BaseProto == false;

 ## Adapters ##